StephenGotHacked/METACRAFTERS/README.md

 Be aware and alert for some errors:

-*First: You will notice if your code have an error check on the upper right side of your screen you will your mini-minimize entire code there that have a red lines, blue lines mean you are in that lines and red lines means error.*
+* First: You will notice if your code have an error check on the upper right side of your screen you will your mini-minimize entire code there that have a red lines, blue lines mean you are in that lines and red lines means error.

-*Second: You will see a Red Exclamation Mark in that line so you will notice that there some errors*
+* econd: You will see a Red Exclamation Mark in that line so you will notice that there some errors

-*Lastly: Check your File name if its red*
+* astly: Check your File name if its red

 ## Authors